Should I extend my mortgage to lower my monthly costs?

 No. Extending your mortgage should not affect your credit score.
 If you extend your deal with your existing lender and they do not carry out an affordability assessment, then your credit score will remain unaffected.

 If you remortgage, the credit check required by your new lender may affect your credit score.
-Also, if you get into arrears or get a dedicated plan from your lender beyond a simple extension, this will appear on your credit report.
+Also, if you get into arrears or get a dedicated loan plan from your lender beyond a simple extension, this will appear on your credit report.

 How can I reduce my monthly mortgage payments?

 If you are struggling to make your monthly mortgage payments, the first thing you should do is call your lender.
 Ignoring the problem is not the best course of action.
-Under the new government mortgage charter, anyone can call their lender and discuss such issues without it impacting their credit scores.

 There are a number of ways to reduce monthly mortgage payments: